FURNACEAI/WP-New-Virtual-Host/README.md

 6. Adds a virtual host record to the Apache vhosts conf file
 7. Creates a database and administrative user for the website

+## Installation & Setup

 ## Dependencies

 This script uses the Secure Delete utility to clean up temporary files.

 ## Usage

+## Argument List

 ## Tested

 Known to work on AWS EC2 instances with RDS or MySQL on localhost.